-Will this transfusion affect my child in the future?
+Will this transfusion affect my baby in the future?

+A transfusion will be given only if medically necessary.
 From what we know so far, there are limited long-term effects.
-If your child needs a transfusion in the future, remember to mention that they have had one before as it may influence which blood is given.
+If your baby needs a transfusion in the future, remember to mention that they have had one before as it may influence which blood is given.